microsoft/HeurAgenix/README.md

 - `-t`, `--test_data`: Path to a specific test data file.
 Defaults to testing all files in the `test_data` directory if not specified.
 - `-l`, `--llm_config_file`: Path to LLM configuration.
 Defaults is `azure_gpt_4o.json`.
 - `-n`, `--iterations_scale_factor`: Scale factor determining total heuristic steps relative to problem size.
 Default is 2.0.
-- `-m`, `--steps_per_selection`: Number of steps executed per heuristic selection in LLM mode.
+- `-m`, `--selection_frequency`: Number of steps executed per heuristic selection in LLM mode.
 Default is 5.
 - `-c`, `--num_candidate_heuristics`: Number of candidate heuristics considered in LLM mode.
 1 represents select by LLM without TTS.
 Default is 1.
 - `-b`, `--rollout_budget`: Number of Monte-Carlo evaluations per heuristic in LLM mode.
 0 represents select by LLM without TTS.
 Default is 0.
 - `-r`, `--result_dir`: Target directory for saving results.
 Default is 'result'.